Azmahds/rshell/README.md

   that will help extend the functionality of the rshell executable that we create.
 Our design pattern illustrates the use of composite classes referenced from parent classes.
 The design contains classes for command tokens, connectors, exiting, and an implmentation class for the test command.
 The rshell executable is able to execute single and multiple line commands, including the use of connectors and precedence, as well as the test command.
+We have also included redirection operators and the pipe operator as well.

   ## OMT DIAGRAM